Vietnam.vn - Nền tảng quảng bá Việt Nam

 Guide Pemba Dorjee at a base camp on the way to Mount Everest

-According to Business Insider on May 13, seeing bodies along the way to climb Mount Everest is no longer strange, and the unfortunate victims have to stay here because bringing them down is too dangerous and expensive.
+According to Business Insider on May 13, seeing bodies along the way to climb Mount Everest is no longer unusual, and the unfortunate victims have to stay here because bringing them down is too dangerous and expensive.

 "I couldn't believe what I saw there.
-Death, carnage, chaos, people lining up, dead bodies on the side of the road," said Everest filmmaker Elia Saikaly.
+Death, carnage, chaos, people lining up, dead bodies on the side of the road," said filmmaker Everest Elia Saikaly.

 In the spring of 2019 alone, seven people died while climbing Mount Everest.
 In 2015, an avalanche there killed at least 19 people.
 Two people died while climbing Mount Everest last spring.